mitjafelicijan/lobotomizer/README.md

 Lobotomizer](https://www.wowhead.com/classic/item=19324/the-lobotomizer) dagger
 from World of Warcraft.

-It comes with a WoW specific corpus and pre-generated vector database out of this corpus.
+- It comes with a WoW specific corpus and pre-generated vector database out of this corpus.

-It provides HTTP API and Discord Bot integration.
+- It provides HTTP API and Discord Bot integration.

-You can use local models via Ollama, OpenAI API, Claude API.
+- You can use local models via Ollama, OpenAI API, Claude API.
+- While this is WoW specific, you can easily replace data in `corpus` directory with your own and re-run `gen_storage.py` to generate fresh vector database.

 ## Installation